Salvatore Vincenti

 Salvatore Vincenti (born 5 March 1972) is an Italian male retired middle-distance runner, who won a gold medal at international senior level at the 1999 European Cup.
-He alsoparticipated at the 1999 World Championships in Athletics.
+He also participated at the 1999 World Championship in Athletics.

 Biography

 Vincenti also participated at two editions of the IAAF World Cross Country Championships (1999, 2002) at individual senior level.

 Achievements

 National titles

 He won 7 national championships at individual senior level.